-The Plan to Excel Model™ is the result of more than 20 years of creating strategic plans.
-The commonly accepted models are either too complex to be useful, or are two simplified to be meaningful.
-A plan that takes months to create and is to complex for those who have to implement will it not be effective.
+The Planning to Excel Model™ is the result of more than 20 years of studying planning and creating strategic plans.
+We’ve found the commonly accepted models are either too complex to be useful, or are two simplified to be meaningful.
+A plan that takes months to create and is too complex for those who have to implement it will not be effective.

 Likewise, can you really put your company’s plan for success on a single page?

-The Plan to Excel Model™ isn’t overly complicated or overly simplified.
+The Planning to Excel Model™ isn’t overly complicated or overly simplified.
 Instead it uses a proven process to help your company create a fundamental plan that will be the basis for accelerated success.

 Before our initial consult, read the book and jot down some notes about your vision for your company or team and its mission.
 Then, after the initial consult, we’ll schedule a week to create your strategic plan.

 Only a week?
 That’s right.
-It’s a very intense 4-5 days requiring you and your leadership team to dedicate your time and do some preliminary work.
-Experience has proven that one of the reasons strategic planning fails is that the process is carried on for too long and is overcome by other events that become a priority.
+It’s an intense 4-5 days requiring you and your leadership team to dedicate your time and do some preliminary work.
+Experience has proven that one of the reasons strategic planning fails is a process that is too long and is overcome by other events that become a priority.
 By using such an intense schedule, we can quickly build momentum and complete the plan before that happens.